ShawnEvans77/Socks/README.md

 ************************************************
 ```

 Will generate a properly filled in timesheet, that you can either print out and sign, or sign digitally!
 Generated timesheets are stored in the timesheet directory.
+Development is ongoing.
+I have plans to make this a web app, then distribue it to departments in my school!